-What format is the hydrologic analys is presented? □ Spreadsheet Other model software RiverWare □ Other WAM Does the information used in the hyd Irologic modification analysis: $\Box$ Use the best available data and i nformation (HMG 2.A)? $\Box$ Establish a critical period for ev aluation (HMG 2.B)? $\Box$ Use an appropriate time-step for r initially identified resources (HMG 2.C)? ☐ Identify any assumptions in data generally represent total stream a or models used in hydrologic modification analysis, and low or reservoir conditions (HMG 2.D)? □ Use observed data preferentially adjustments to estimate flows w v over model output when available and make appropriate hen data are not available (HMG 2.E)? $\Box$ Coordinate with resource agenc ies when appropriate or required?
-Based on the above and HMGs 1.A th rough 2.G, additional detailed analysis is: $\bigcirc$ Not required (Tier-2 HMGs and hydrologic modification indicate) ○ Required.
+What format is the hydrologic analys is presented? □ Spreadsheet Other model software RiverWare □ Other WAM Does the information used in the hyd Irologic modification analysis: \Box Use the best available data and i nformation (HMG 2.A)? \Box Establish a critical period for ev aluation (HMG 2.B)? \Box Use an appropriate time-step for r initially identified resources (HMG 2.C)? a or models used in hydrologic modification analysis, and low or reservoir conditions (HMG 2.D)?
+1 v over model output when available and make appropriate hen data are not available (HMG 2.E)? \Box Coordinate with resource agenc ies when appropriate or required?
+Based on the above and HMGs 1.A th rough 2.G, additional detailed analysis is: \bigcirc Not required (Tier-2 HMGs and hydrologic modification indicate) ○ Required.
 Specific Tier-3 HMG s are applicable: